All Products

 Note

-• After SSL encryption is enabled, you must close the existing connection and establish a new connection for SSL encryption to take effect.
+• You must close existing connections and establish new ones for SSL encryption to take effect after enabling it.

 Warning